 - The top 10% of cell phone users consume 90% of wireless bandwidth.

 - The top 20% of U.S, taxpayers pay 68% of all taxes[pdf]

 Here are three examples of how the Pareto Principle applies to user research.

 Most websites support hundreds and even thousands of tasks.
 Even the biggest web team will get overwhelmed trying to ensure all these tasks are both functioning and usable.
 It turns out, though, that just a critical few tasks account for the majority of what your visitors come to websites to do.
 The Pareto Principle is therefore used to identify the top tasks users perform on a website to determine where the web team needs to concentrate its efforts.

 Gerry McGovern famously calls this the “long neck” of task frequency and provides many examples in his book the Stranger’s Long Neck on how the trivial many tasks can interfere with the critical few.
-Gerry will be presenting at the Lean UX Denver conference on September 20th 2012.
+Gerry presented at the Lean UX Denver conference on September 20th 2012.

 For example, we asked 222 potential users of a large informational website to pick the five most important things they want to accomplish out of 94 possible tasks.
 You can see Gerry’s “long neck” in the graph of the votes below.
 The top 15(16%) tasks account for 41% of all votes.
 Those are the vital few tasks that users come to this website to do.
 We use Gerry’s approach in identifying which tasks to administer in usability tests, then measure and improve.